Retreat of the government of the Republic of China to Taiwan: Failure and shift of focus to modernization

 The failure of Chiang's Project National Glory changed the course of Chinese and Taiwanese history, forever altering cross-strait relations.
-For example, the Taiwanese “shifted the focus to modernizing and defending Taiwan instead of preparing Taiwan to take back China,” stated Andrew Yang, a political scientist specializing in Taiwan-Mainland China relations at the Taipei-based Council of Advanced Policy Studies.
-Chiang Kai-shek's son Chiang Ching-kuo, who later succeeded him as president, focused on maintaining peace between the mainland and Taiwan.
+For example, the Taiwanese "shifted the focus to modernizing and defending Taiwan instead of preparing Taiwan to take back China," stated Andrew Yang, a political scientist specializing in Taiwan-Mainland China relations at the Taipei-based Council of Advanced Policy Studies.
+Chiang Kai-shek's son Chiang Ching-Kuo, who later succeeded him as president, focused on maintaining peace between the mainland and Taiwan.
 Today, political relations between Taiwan and China have changed; as General Huang said, "I hope it will develop peacefully...
 There's no need for war."

 Reform of the Kuomintang

 After being expelled from the mainland, Chiang Kai-shek and other KMT leaders realized they had to reform the party.

-Reinventing a new political party

-In late 1949, having been almost destroyed by the Chinese Communists, the Kuomintang relocated to Taiwan and reinvented itself.
-Not only did the KMT leadership build a new party, but it built a new polity on Taiwan that created economic prosperity.
-From August 1950 to October 1952, more than four hundred working meetings were held almost four times a week to discuss how to build a new political party and implement Nationalist government policies.
-On August 5, 1950, Chiang chose the Central Reform Committee (CRC) to serve as the party's core leadership for planning and acting.
-The CRC members had an average age of 47 and all had college degrees.

-The new CRC had six goals.